Durmus A. Demir

-Durmuş Ali Demir (born March 10, 1967) is a Turkish theoretical physicist at Sabancı University since 2019.
+Durmuş Ali Demir (March 10, 1967 – February 24, 2024) was a Turkish theoretical physicist.
+He worked at Sabancı University between 2019-2024.
 He was a dean of the Graduate School of Engineering and Sciences at the Izmir Institute of Technology where he was the ex-chair of the Physics Department.
 His research areas include supersymmetric standard model, extra dimensions and general relativity.